 The harmonised CPI figure, calculated by NSI for comparison with European Union data, rose by 1.2 per cent on a monthly basis in June, while the annual harmonised CPI inflation was 14.8 per cent.

-This was the highest year-on-year increase in the harmonised CPI since May 1998, surpassing the 14.8 per cent annual inflation recorded in June 2008, during the global financial crisis, when Bulgaria recorded 14.7 per cent inflation.
+This was the highest year-on-year increase in the harmonised CPI since May 1998, surpassing the 14.7 per cent annual inflation recorded in June 2008, during the global financial crisis.

 Food and beverage prices were 23.5 per cent higher, on an annual basis, while the price of utilities and housing increased by 17.1 per cent and transportation costs were 29.9 per cent higher compared to June 2021.
 The three categories account for about 48.5 per cent of the harmonised CPI basket.